José Dumont: Police find 240 images of pornography - 09/16/2022 - Daily life

 When asked about the images by the agents, the actor said that he “only carried out research on usual platforms, stating that the research is exclusively intended for a study for the future realization of a work on the subject, without taboos or filters and that such research is necessary to exercise their profession”, says the case report, to which the Sheet had access.

-His defense, from Arthur Lavigne Advogados Associados, was sought by the report and did not respond until the report was published.
+His defense, from the Arthur Lavigne Advogados Associados office, was sought by the report, but did not manifest until the publication of this text.

 One of the images found shows the penetration of a man’s penis into a boy and was found on his cell phone.
 “It is verified that the aforementioned image is in the camera folder, which indicates the possibility that it was produced by the camera of the seized device”, pointed out a police officer, in a document.
 The images will undergo forensics, to try to confirm the suspicion.

-Another video, which contains sex between a group of boys, a police officer pointed out that “due to the quality of the images, it is possible to perceive that it is a film made from a computer screen or similar device”.
+In relation to a video that contains sex between a group of boys, a police officer pointed out that, “due to the quality of the images, it is possible to perceive that it is a film made from a computer screen or similar device”.

 Dumont was scheduled to play a child explorer in the soap opera “All Flowers”, Globoplay’s first original production.
 According to the synopsis, the character shelters begging children on an abandoned bus where he lives.